Solifugae: Anatomy

-Like other arachnids outside the orders of scorpions and the Tetrapulmonata, the Solifugae lack book lungs, having instead a well-developed tracheal system that inhales and exhales air through a number of spiracles - one pair between the second and third pair of walking legs, two pairs on the abdomen on abdominal segments three and four, and an unpaired spiracle on the fifth abdominal segment.
+Like other arachnids outside the orders of scorpions and the Tetrapulmonata, the Solifugae lack book lungs, instead possessing a well-developed tracheal system that inhales and exhales air through a number of spiracles—one pair between the second and third pair of walking legs, two pairs on the abdomen on abdominal segments three and four, and an unpaired spiracle on the fifth abdominal segment.
+Air sacs are attached to the branching tracheae, with tracheoles penetrating the epithelia of internal organs.
+Hemocyanin, a respiratory pigment common in the hemolymph of many arachnids and other arthropods, is absent.
 As embryos they also have opisthosomal protuberances resembling the pulmonary sacs found in some palpigrades.
+They utilize discontinuous gas exchange almost identical to that of insects, where they go through periods where the spiracles are closed, followed by a phase with open spiracles to allow gas exchange.